-The English language and literature courses are designed to develop proficiency in the English language through practice in grammar, composition, rhetoric, and writing; to develop a knowledge and appreciation of the masterpieces of world literature; to instill an appreciation and understanding of British and American thought and literature; to help students better understand writing by applying critical and analytical techniques; to acquaint students with significant literatures; to develop an understanding of poetry, drama, short fiction and the epic; and to explore relevant themes through literature and film.
+The English language and literature courses are designed to develop proficiency in the English language through practice in grammar, composition, rhetoric, and writing; to develop a knowledge and appreciation of the masterpieces of western literature; to instill an appreciation and understanding of British and American thought and literature; to help students better understand writing by applying critical and analytical techniques; to acquaint students with significant literatures; to develop an understanding of poetry, drama, short fiction and the epic; and to explore relevant themes through literature and film.

-The English and Professional Writing areas offer five programs: liberal arts English major; teacher certification in Language Arts grades 4-8 and Languages Arts grades 8-12; an internship; a professional writing specialization in creative writing, rhetoric, or technical writing; and a writing major.
+The Professional Writing area offers two programs: a professional writing specialization in creative writing, rhetoric, or technical writing; and a writing minor.
 These courses are offered under the English rubric (ENGL) or the Writing rubric (WRIT).